Societas Europaea: Development

 Two approaches have been attempted to solve the problems cited above.
 One approach is to harmonise the company law of the member states.
 This approach has had some successes, but after thirty years only limited progress has been made.
 It is difficult to harmonise widely different regulatory systems, especially when they reflect different national attitudes to issues such as worker involvement in the management of the company.

 The other approach is to construct a whole new system of EU company law, that co-exists with the individual company laws of the member states.
 Companies would have the choice of operating either under national regulations or under the EU-wide system.
 However, this approach has been only somewhat more effective than the harmonization approach: while states are not as concerned about having foreign traditions of corporate governance imposed on their companies, which the harmonization approach could well entail; they also wish to ensure that the EU-wide system would be palatable to the traditions of their national companies, so that they will not be put at a disadvantage compared to the other member states.

 The European Company Statute represents a step in this direction, albeit a limited one.
 While it establishes some common EU rules on the SE, these rules are incomplete, and the holes in the rules are to be filled in using the law of the member state in which the SE is registered.
 This has been due to the difficulties of agreeing on common European rules on these issues.

 Registrations

+On 8 October 2004, Dutch company MPIT Structured Financial Services was registered as Europe's first SE company.
 As of 11 April 2018, 3,015 registrations have been made.
 In terms of registrations, the Czech Republic is vastly overrepresented, accounting for 79% of all Societates Europaeae as of December 2015.
 9 of the 50 constituents of the Euro Stoxx 50 stock market index of leading eurozone companies were Societates Europaeae in 2015.
-On 8 October 2004, Dutch company MPIT Structured Financial Services was registered as Europe's first SE company.

 Annual registrations by member state are presented in the following chart:

 Registrations of new societates are to be published in the Official Journal of the European Union.
 There is no official union-wide register of societates, as they are registered in the nation in which their corporate seats are located. worker-participation.eu does however maintain a database of current and planned registrations.
 Examples of companies include: